ywamsendai/ywamsendaidocs/docs/students/faq.md

 ### To where and when shall I book my transport tickets?

 If you are coming from overseas, we recommend choosing a flight route that arrives at Sendai International Airport.
-If you are coming from within Japan, or are arriving at a different airport (such as in Tokyo), the closest train station is Ayashi on the JR Senzan line.
-We can give you directions closer to your arrival, and will arrange staff to meet you.
+If you are coming from within Japan, or are arriving at a different airport (such as in Tokyo), we can give you directions closer to your arrival, and will arrange staff to meet you.